Detection Dog Handler Job Overview

 Indeed.com cited a slightly higher average salary for explosive detection dog handlers of $88,000 per year in 2013.

-There are more than 700 explosive detection dog teams working at major airports today, and thousands of additional dogs are being used in drug detection and as a part of military operations.
+More than 700 explosive detection dog teams are working at major airports today, and thousands of additional dogs are being used in drug detection and as a part of military operations.
 The demand for detection dog handlers should continue to be strong over the next decade.